Ghostopheles/Datamine/README.md

 The map viewer lets you view the minimap textures for any in-game map by either clicking it's name from the map picker, or by navigating to a MapID or WDT FileDataID using the details panel.

 > [!IMPORTANT]
 > In order to use the map viewer, Datamine requires access to external data.
+I'll include a baseline set of data in each release.
 To help keep people up-to-date, I've included [instructions](GENERATING_MAP_DATA.md) to generate your own map data.

 The map viewer is highly experimental and may have some performance issues, though in my experience, performance was unaffected.